 the employer may direct the employee to perform suitable alternative work, and the employee is to be taken, for all purposes, to be required to perform that other work under the terms and conditions of the employee’s employment.

+[Clause 43 inserted by No. 13 of 2005 s.
+32.]

 Subdivision 6 — Exemptions

+Heading inserted by No. 13 of 2005 s.
+32.]

 44. Exemptions

 (1) The Minister may, in accordance with the regulations, make a written order exempting a specified person or class of person from any or all of the provisions of this Division (other than this clause).